-Indigenous Nations’ Responses
+Indigenous Nations’ Responses to Climate Change

 Climate change is usually portrayed as a process of “global warming” that is so large that it can be addressed only by national governments or international agencies.
 We are told that we can only respond to climate change in a personal way—by changing our light bulbs or automobiles—and that we cannot change the industrial policies that generate most greenhouse gases (also called carbon emissions).
 We are made to feel powerless and fatalistic in the face of the biggest threat to the Earth’s well-being in its history.